Jake Burger Player Props: White Sox vs. Guardians

 Jake Burger At The Plate

-- Burger is batting .271 with six doubles, a triple, 10 home runs and seven walks.
+- Burger is hitting .257 with six doubles, a triple, 10 home runs and seven walks.

+- Burger has picked up a hit in 53.1% of his 32 games this year, with more than one hit in 25.0% of those games.

-- In 38.7% of his games this year, Burger has had at least one RBI.
-He's picked up more than one in 25.8% and driven in three or more of his team's runs in three contests.
+- In 37.5% of his games this season, Burger has picked up at least one RBI.
+In eight of those games (25.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored at least one run 13 times this season (41.9%), including one multi-run game.
+- In 13 of 32 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.